eddyystop/feathers-an-introduction/step-by-step/basic-feathers/database-connector.md

 ])
 ```

-Each create return a promise which resolves into the item added into the database.
+Each create returns a promise which resolves into the item added into the database.
-NeDB will always adds a `_id` property to the user item and the returned item will contain it.
+NeDB will always adds a unique `_id` property to the user item and the returned item will contain it.

 > **Callbacks and Promises.**
 `users.create({ ... }, {}, (err, data) => { ... })`